KLTX: KLTX, Salem Communications (1986–2000)

+These events caused an increase in Christian radio stations and brisk buying and selling of radio stations as companies acquired more stations and consolidated the market.
+Salem Media Group was one of the largest companies to do this, buying new stations across the United States.
+KGER was one of the many stations they bought.

+Call sign change to KLTX (1997)

 In 1997, the station's call sign was changed to KLTX.
 The station was branded "K-Light" and aired a Christian talk and teaching format.
 The station also aired Michael Reagan's talk show.
 Spanish language religious programming aired at night.

+KLTX, Hi-Favor Broadcasting (2000–present)

-In 2000, KLTX was sold to Hi-Favor Broadcasting for $30 million, and the station became an affiliate of the Spanish-language evangelical network Radio Nueva Vida.
+In 2000, KLTX was sold to Hi-Favor Broadcasting for $30 million (equivalent to about $54 million in 2024), and the station became an affiliate of the Spanish-language evangelical network Radio Nueva Vida.
 By 2019, the station had disaffiliated from Radio Nueva Vida, but continued to air a Spanish language Christian format as Radio Inspiración.